 - A good average score in Masters of Recall

 There are different tiers of Graduation, dependent on how many criteria your child meets, ranging from a First Class to a Third.

 Students are regularly updated and advised of their progress towards these targets.
 All students have a Graduation Journal to allow them to check whether they are on track and, if not, set targets accordingly.
-Students who exceed these targets will aim to become part of the elite group of students who graduate with honours.
+Students who exceed these targets and receive recommendations from staff will receive special awards.